oidoid/nature-elsewhere/readme.md

 named types.
 Given the lengthy printouts of types by TypeScript, interfaces are preferred.

+#### Readonly as Needed

+Specifying everything as readonly by default works great when a type is always immutable.
+However, for types that are in certain circumstances mutable or composed as mutable in other objects, it ends up being a huge hassle and makes it challenging to see truly immutable types.
+For this reason, unless a type is always immutable, types are mutable by default and opportunistically mutable.

 #### Imports

 Namespaces are favored because they: